Kevin Armstrong (guitarist): History

-In 1989 David Bowie asked Armstrong to join Tin Machine as the fifth member after he played on the debut album recorded in Switzerland and the Bahamas.
+In 1989, David Bowie asked Armstrong to join Tin Machine as the fifth member after he played on the debut album recorded in Switzerland and the Bahamas.

-In 1992 he co-wrote the title track of David Bowie's Outside album, with Bowie.
+In 1992, he co-wrote the title track of David Bowie's Outside album, with Bowie.

 Armstrong was a co-songwriter ("Piccadilly Palare", "He Knows I'd Love To See Him" and "Oh Phoney") and guitarist for Morrissey for some of the recordings that appeared on the album Bona Drag produced by Clive Langer.

 In 1992 he produced the debut album by Nigerian artist Keziah Jones for Delabel France entitled Blufunk Is a Fact.
 Later he produced other albums for Jones, Black Orpheus (2004), Nigerian Wood (2008) and Captain Rugged (2013).

-In 2007 he was guitarist on a world tour with Sinéad O'Connor and in 2010 he played on new material with Thomas Dolby and toured the world in 2012 as Dolby's guitarist.
+In 2007, he was guitarist on a world tour with Sinéad O'Connor and, in 2010, he played on new material with Thomas Dolby and toured the world in 2012 as Dolby's guitarist.
 In 2015/6, he put together and led the band for Iggy Pop's live appearances worldwide.
-In 2019, Kevin Armstrong released the album RUN on Wishing Tree Records.
+In 2019, Armstrong released the album Run on Wishing Tree Records.
 A 2020 American tour with a band of all David Bowie alumni headed by Mike Garson called A Bowie Celebration was interrupted because of the coronavirus crisis.